mrahtz/ocd-a3c/README.md

 ![](images/pong_scores_tb.png)

-This suggests that OCD A3C functions correctly in terms of accelerating learning by aggregrating experience from multiple workers, but that there's significant overhead from extra workers due to e.g. GIL (described below).
+This suggests that OCD A3C functions correctly in terms of accelerating learning by aggregrating experience from multiple workers, but just that there's overhead from extra workers due to e.g. GIL (described below).

 ## Usage